ACINQ/eclair/README.md

 deprecatedrpc=signrawtransaction
 ```

-You may also want to take advantage of the new configuration sections in `bitcoin.conf` to manage parameters that are network specific, so you can easliy run your bitcoin node on both mainnet and testnet.
+You may also want to take advantage of the new configuration sections in `bitcoin.conf` to manage parameters that are network specific, so you can easily run your bitcoin node on both mainnet and testnet.
 For example you could use:

 ```
 server=1